 Open windows and turn off the heat whenever the outside temperature warms.
 Change the air in the house when you can.
 Heat dries out indoor air which doesn’t help nasal defenses.
-Get a humidity gauge and try to keep humidity at about 45-50 percent. (not more than that as high humidity can encourage dust mites).
-Simple ways to increase humidity is to dry your laundry in the house on a rack, make soup, keep a pot of water on your wood stove.
+Get a humidity gauge and keep humidity at about 45-50 percent. (not more than that as high humidity can encourage dust mites).
+Simple ways to increase humidity are to dry your laundry in the house on a rack, make soup, keep a pot of water on your wood stove.

-Ginger, onions, garlic, lemons, apple cider vinegar and cinnamon are NOT a known preventive or cure for SARS-CoV-2 (nothing is proven to be a preventive or cure at this point) but that’s no reason to ignore them.
-They have properties that support the immune system and decrease inflammation.
+Ginger, onions, garlic, lemons, apple cider vinegar and cinnamon are NOT a known preventive or cure for SARS-CoV-2 (nothing is proven to be a preventive or cure at this point) but that’s no reason to ignore them) They have properties that support the immune system and decrease inflammation.

 Gut health really counts.
 A healthy gut contributes to a strong immune system, and neurotransmitter production.

 There are many myths floating around in cyberspace, and quite frankly it’s hard to know if some things are true or not.
 Also, the official responses to them may be lacking in clarification.
 Here are some examples:

 “Take a deep breath and hold your breath for more than 10 seconds.
 If you can do this successfully without coughing and without difficulty, without anxiety or chest tightness, it shows that you do not have fibrosis of the lungs and generally indicates that there is no infection.”

 Medical experts say, “you cannot test for fibrosis this way”.
 However, common sense dictates that if you can’t hold your breath without coughing or chest tightness you should contact your doctor immediately.